 The ink bottle tool can be used to apply a stroke style to objects you select.

-4. Select the Ink Bottle tool (it is grouped with the paint bucket tool).
+4. Click on the Ink Bottle tool.

 The properties panel at the bottom of your screen will show stroke options.

 Change the stroke options so that they look similar to the example below.